Ghost-free Electroweak Symmetry Breaking with Weakly Nonlocal Interactions: Bosonic Fields

-\end{itemize} The noncovariant star-product $\ast_\bullet$ is thus used as a notation to ignore the perturbative expansion of the could of gauge bosons (\emph{gauge cloud} for short) that dresses the covariant star-product $\star_\bullet$ of fields (cf. Fig.~\ref{particle_cloud}).
-Note that these star-products are nonassociative in general, and one needs to keep this property in mind when dealing with operators involving more than 1 star-product.
-One can generalize these definitions to any bosonic field with the same gauge quantum numbers as the gauge fields, i.e. in the adjoint representation.
-Therefore, in this letter, one attaches the star-product definitions to the gauge quantum numbers of the elementary / composite fields.
-Note that the spin of the bosons does not enter the definition of these star-products.
-The pure gauge sector of the FSM is described by the Lagrangian
+The noncovariant star-product $\ast_\bullet$ is thus used as a notation to ignore the perturbative expansion of the cloud of gauge bosons (\emph{gauge cloud} for short) that dresses the covariant star-product $\star_\bullet$ of fields (cf. Fig.~\ref{particle_cloud}).
+One can generalize these definitions to any elementary or composite bosonic field with the same gauge quantum numbers as the gauge fields, i.e. in the adjoint representation.
+Therefore, in this article, one attaches the star-product definitions to the gauge\footnote{The spin does not enter the definition of these star-products.} quantum numbers of the fields.
+The pure gauge sector of the FSM is described by the following Lagrangian that is manifestly gauge-invariant via the Krasnikov-Terning scheme \cite{Krasnikov:1987yj, Terning:1991yt}:

-where the terms that are not displayed in the second line correspond to the gauge cloud that does not contribute to the tree-level propagators.
+where the terms that are not displayed in the $2^\text{nd}$ line correspond to the gauge clouds that do not contribute to the tree-level propagators.
 Since $SU(3)_C$ is not affected by EWSB, one can already extract the gluon propagator in the Feynman-'t Hooft gauge:

-which has only the canonical pole at $p^2 = 0$, aka the gluon, like in local quantum chromodynamics.
+which has only the canonical pole at $p^2 = 0$, aka the gluon, like in local Quantum Chromodynamics (QCD).